Celebrating 50 Years

 TRIANGLE ALUMNI AND FRIENDS GIVE COUNTLESS HOURS EACH YEAR HELPING US TO BUILD A BETTER WORLD.

 From advising a chapter to organizing an event or facilitating a program, being a Triangle volunteer allows individuals to give back to an organization they believe in while gaining valuable personal and professional skills and experience.
-If you have questions about how you can get involved, you can contact Director of Alumni Engagement, Jeff Hughes at email@example.com.
+If you have questions about how you can get involved, you can contact Director of Alumni Engagement and Stewardship, Carrie Loveless at firstname.lastname@example.org.

 Each chapter and colony needs a team of advisors in place to assist, support and mentor the undergraduate officers and general members on an ongoing basis.
 Most of these advisors are alumni members of the Fraternity, but a substantial number are non-members who may work at the college/university where the colony/chapter is located.
 Find out if you are near a colony or chapter.